 This also presents a whole new challenge for the media as defences against ‘fake news’ become more difficult to discount.
 Trust in press conferences could drop as doctored videos fill the internet and video leaks like former PM Kevin Rudd’s swearing spat might not be as easily believed.

-In terms of video-based abuse such as revenge porn, and the potential for resulting blackmail, these issues are going to become increasingly complicated when deepfakes become more realistic.
+In terms of video-based abuse and the potential for resulting blackmail, these issues are going to become increasingly complicated when deepfakes become more realistic.

 But while deepfake technology has mostly been used for non-consensual fake pornography, it’s possible it could also be used for good.
 Some researchers believe the AI technology used to make deepfakes, GANs, might be able to accurately spot tumours and other physical health issues.